belajareksploit/urban_iot_lab/README.md

 This project is made with the goal of providing a simple and economical way to implement an IoT testbed using serveral raspberry pis, a network switch or a wifi accesspoint and several IoT development boards (such as ESP3, ESP8266, etc.).

+## Ansible collection built specific for raspberry pi's using raspbian/armbian

+This ansible collection is made to build an IoT Testbed using Raspberry Pis running Raspbian Linux

+The roles that will be built:
+- Testbed Configurator
+- Docker installer
+- Mosquitto installer
+- Nanomq installer
+- Influxdb installer
+- Grafana installer

+Special Roles:
+- Experiment configurator
+- Data collector
+- Endpoint Firmware OTA automation